Jaysmito101/TerraForge3D/README.md

 ### Custom Shape Generation

 Procedural is great!
 But sometimes there must be a human touch!
-Thus TerraForge3D lets you customize your terrain by pmanyally placing terrrain features like hills, caters, cliffs, etc and combine it with procedural terrain.
+Thus TerraForge3D lets you customize your terrain by manually placing terrrain features like hills, caters, cliffs, etc and combine it with procedural terrain.

 ### Custom Sky